 Hey [name],

 My name is Austen from Underwater Audio.
-We developed a technology that makes iPods completely waterproof ‘” it’s some pretty cool technology you (and your readers) would love.
+We developed a technology that makes iPods completely waterproof.
+It’s some pretty cool technology you (and your readers) would love.
 We’re at underwateraudio.com, and I have a [product sample] I’d like to send your way to [review/check out] if you’re interested.
 Let me know!

 Thanks,